 Lunar New Year

 The Chinese tradition of representing the years with animals dates back to the Han dynasty (approx. 220 BCE).
 The 12 year cycle of the animals in the Chinese Zodiac is similar to astrological signs.
 Each year is represented by an both animal and element.
 People who are born in that year are said to have the particular characteristics or mannerisms of the animal, both positive and negative, that are also effected by the element.
 The 12 animals include: rat/mouse, ox/buffalo, tiger, rabbit/cat, dragon, snake, horse, sheep/goat/ram, monkey, chicken/cock/rooster, dog, and pig.
 The 5 elements include: metal, water, wood, fire, and earth.
-February 10, 2024, is the beginning of the year of the wood dragon.
+January 29, 2025, is the beginning of the year of the wood snake.

 The Lunar New Year is an important traditional holiday to China and other Asian countries such as Vietnam, Korea, and Taiwan.
 It is also known as Chinese New Year, Spring Festival, Asian New Year, Tsagaan Sar, Seollal, or Tết.
 It occurs on the first day of the first month of the lunar calendar.
 The exact date of the Lunar New Year can vary from year to year on the Gregorian (U.S.) calendar, which is based on the cycles of the sun, since the lunar calendar is based on the phases of the moon.